old-yan/CP-template/GRAPH/Steiner.md

 use No.5 edge, from 4 to 2, cost = 50
 use No.6 edge, from 4 to 5, cost = 10
 use No.7 edge, from 5 to 1, cost = 30
+There is Steiner Tree
+total cost: 70
+used edges:
+use No.2 edge, from 2 to 0
+use No.0 edge, from 0 to 1
+use No.3 edge, from 0 to 3
+use No.7 edge, from 5 to 1

 ```